African American Studies Visiting Scholars Appointments

 - A syllabus of the undergraduate course to be taught during the academic year.

-Applications should be received by March 2, 2015.
+Applications will be accepted until the position is filled.
 Mail (no faxes or email attached file documents are accepted) to:Dr. James L. Conyers, Jr., Director

 African American Studies Program